-Poor trochlear groove shape
+What does poor trochlear groove shape mean?

 The trochlea groove can be thought of as a “V” shape pulley that aids in guiding the patella as the knees flex.
 If the natural “V” shape is shallow or replaced by a flat or domes trochlea this abnornal shape is termed trochlear dysplasia.
 Just as a flat pulley would not keep a rope in place, a dysplastic trochlea makes it easier for the patella to escape/dislocate.

 To make an appointment with Dr. Farr please call 317.884.5163 or learn more about cartilage restoration.